 Stronger rules and regulations for testing and limiting the amount of heavy metals in foods for babies and toddlers are most important.
 But there are several steps parents can take now to reduce the risk that kids will be exposed to heavy metals in their diet, and from other sources:

 Serve a variety of foods.
-Give your child a well-balanced diet that includes a variety of fruits and vegetables.
-Offer toddlers and young children sliced or pureed whole fruits rather than juice.
+Give your child a well-balanced diet that includes a variety of fruits, vegetables (wash in cool water before preparing and serving), grains, and lean protein.
 Eating a variety of healthy foods that are rich in essential nutrients can lower the exposure to metals and other contaminants found in some foods.

 Breastfeed if possible.
 Breastfeeding, rather than formula feeding, also can help reduce exposure to metals.
 The American Academy of Pediatrics (AAP) recommends breastfeeding as the sole source of nutrition for your baby for about 6 months.

 Make healthy fish choices.
 Some types of fish can be high in a form of mercury called methylmercury, and other metals.
-Of most concern are fish that eat other fish and live longer, such as shark, orange roughy, and swordfish.
+Of most concern are large, predatory fish that eat other fish and live longer, such as shark, orange roughy, swordfish, and albacore/white tuna.
 Eating too much contaminated fish can harm a child's developing nervous system.
-But fish is an excellent source of protein and other nutrients children need, and many are low in mercury.
-So look for better options like light tuna (solid or chunk), salmon, cod, whitefish and pollock.
+But fish is also an excellent source of protein and other nutrients children need, and many are low in mercury.
+Look for better options like light tuna (solid or chunk), salmon, cod, whitefish, and pollock.